 Remove duplicates in Excel

 Excel supports many options to eliminate duplicates.
-The filtering of unique values and the removal of duplicated data are two tightly joined operation.
+The filtering of unique values and the removal of duplicated data are two tightly joined operations.
 The result is the same in both cases: a list of unique values.

 To filter for unique values (filtered list), use the Advanced command in the Sort & Filter group on the Data tab.